Thangiee/MARS-back-end/README.md

     Include the username and password in the URL on every API calls that require authentication.
     `http://username:password@example.com/resource`

+    **Both username and password need to be base 64 encoded!**

   * Get a Session (preferably):

-    Use the above method to [log into a session](#session-login), afterwards you will not need to include your credentials for future API calls.
+    Use the above method to [get a session cookie](#session-login), afterwards, you just send the cookie instead the credentials for future API calls.

 API Endpoints